My Approach

 The Force CycleTM is the one that many Driven Achievers fall into, as their high drive leaves them prone to overcommitting.

-The Force Cycle starts with high demand and strong intent.
+The Force Cycle starts with being over-committed.

-But over time, pressure builds, recovery drops, thinking narrows, and performance suffers.
+It's hard to stay on top, so pressure builds, recovery drops, thinking narrows, and performance suffers.
 More 'force' is required, just to keep up.

 This approach can drive progress, but usually at the expense of health, relationships, and enjoyment of life.